harryt04/portfolio/README.md

 This is the portfolio for Harrison Thomas.
 Currently, it only hosts my resume pdf file.
+More to come.